how much sleep do you need is a tricky question. knowing how much sleep you need is knowing that you need about 7 hours of sleep

 It was a scary book.

-Doubling your risk of cancer if you consistently sleep less than six or seven hours a night, destroying your ability to consolidate memories, impairing your ability to create memories, stifling learning, increasing your risk of stroke, cardiovascular disease, hypertension, the list goes on.
+Doubling your risk of cancer if you consistently sleep less than six or seven hours a night, destroying your ability to consolidate memories, impairing your ability to create memories, stifling learning, increasing your risk of stroke, cardiovascular disease, hypertension, and the list goes on.

 It had me obsessed with trying to get enough sleep.